-Measles Outbreak: Everything You Need to Know
+Measles: Everything You Need to Know

 “Measles is one of the most infectious viruses that exists,” says Dr. Lisa Saiman, a hospital epidemiologist at NewYork-Presbyterian Morgan Stanley Children’s Hospital and a professor of pediatrics at Columbia University Vagelos College of Physicians and Surgeons.
-“If you had 10 unvaccinated people in a room and a person walked into that room with measles, nine of them would get sick.”
+“If you had 10 unvaccinated people in a room and a person walked into that room with measles, nine of them would get measles.”

 Vaccination is the best way to protect yourself, your loved ones, and others from getting measles, says Dr. Saiman.
-The vast majority of measles cases nationally have occurred in people who are not vaccinated, according to the CDC, and nearly 10% of those infected have been hospitalized.
+The vast majority of measles cases in the U.S. occur in people who are not vaccinated, according to the Centers for Disease Control and Prevention.

 Who is most susceptible to measles?

-How does it spread?
+How does measles spread?

-What are the symptoms?
+What are the symptoms of the measles?

 If someone suspects they or their child has measles, what should they do?

-What are the potential complications?
+What are the potential complications of measles?

 How is measles treated?

 There are no antivirals or antibiotics for measles.
 Many people who get measles won’t need to see a doctor.
 They will be able to stay home and take Tylenol for the fever, use something to soothe their throat, and drink fluids to make sure they don’t get dehydrated.
 Some people will have serious complications and need to be hospitalized to receive supportive care, including oxygen and machines to help with difficulty breathing from pneumonia or intravenous fluids to treat dehydration from diarrhea.
+Severe measles in hospitalized children should be treated with Vitamin A.

 Can people die from measles?